lingkaching/lingkaching.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Ph.D. student at the [School of Computing and Information Systems](https://scis.smu.edu.sg/), Singapore Management University in Singapore.
-I am supervised by Prof. Akshat Kumar (http://www.mysmu.edu/faculty/akshatkumar/).
+I completed my Ph.D. in Computer Science in August 2023 at the [School of Computing and Information Systems](https://scis.smu.edu.sg/), Singapore Management University.
+I was supervised by Prof. Akshat Kumar (http://www.mysmu.edu/faculty/akshatkumar/).

 Research Interests
 =====